 The next morning, the king summoned the queen to come before him wearing all the jewelry he had ever given her.
 She came with only one earring, saying the other was with the goldsmith.
 To humiliate her further, the king summoned the goldsmith to expose her lie.
 Then he threw the missing earring at her feet and ordered the Bodhisatta to chop off her head.
 The Bodhisatta asked the king to spare her life because she was only acting the way all women do, and he offered to prove it.

-The men continued their journey around India and the Bodhisatta convinced the king all women were the same.
-When they returned home the king spared the queen’s life, but evicted her from the palace and chose a new chief queen.
+The men continued their journey around India, and the Bodhisatta convinced the king that all women were the same.
+When they returned home, the king spared the queen’s life, but evicted her from the palace and chose a new chief queen.
 He sent the loathsome man away too, and cut off the rose apple branch that reached over the wall.

-Every night he went to her home and returned to the palace before sunrise so nobody would know about their relationship.
-Even she didn’t know who he really was because he always wore the disguise.
-Despite his shame, he was perfectly faithful to her, never so much as even looking at another woman with lust.
+Every night the Bodhisatta went to her home and returned to the palace before sunrise so nobody would know about their relationship.
+Even she didn’t know who he really was because he always wore his disguise.
+Yet despite his shame, he was perfectly faithful to her, never so much as even looking at another woman with lust.

 That evening the Bodhisatta found his wife in a sad state, and when she told him why, he realized he could use this opportunity to bring her into his palace without becoming a despised laughingstock.
 He promised to get her the food she needed, and the next night he came with two baskets made of leaves: one filled with food and the other having his jeweled crown inside.
-He told her to serve her father the rice from one basket today and save the second basket for the next day, and she did as told.
+He told her to serve her father the rice from one basket this day and save the second basket for the next, and she did as told.

 In the morning, the royal attendants couldn’t find the crown and the Bodhisatta ordered the whole city searched, with no success.
 Then he told them to go through the houses of the poor people living outside the city gates.
-When the crown was found in the deformed woman’s house, she and her parents were brought before the Bodhisatta (who pretended ignorance of the whole matter) and denied stealing the crown.
+When they found the crown in the deformed woman’s house, she and her parents were brought before the Bodhisatta (who pretended ignorance of the whole matter) and they denied stealing it.
 She said her husband gave the package with the crown to her, and she didn’t know who her husband was because he only came at night and she had never seen his face clearly.
 But she could identify him by the touch of his hand.

-As he had secretly planned all along, the Bodhisatta ordered a screen erected in the palace courtyard and all male citizens were brought to be tested by reaching through and touching her.
-Everyone was filled with disgust at the start, but once they touched her, they behaved like madmen and had to be beaten away by the king’s servants.
+As he had secretly planned all along, the Bodhisatta ordered a screen erected in the palace courtyard, and all male citizens were brought to be tested by reaching through and letting her touch them.
+Everyone was filled with disgust at the start, but once they felt her touch, they behaved like madmen and had to be beaten away by the king’s servants.

-After living in the palace a while, the chief queen had a dream of being the chief queen for two kings.
-She told the Bodhisatta and he summoned his dream interpreters.
-The king’s jealous other queens had bribed the interpreters and they lied, telling the Bodhisatta the dream foretold she would bring a hostile king to fight him and he would die.
-They told him he could save his life by putting her on a boat and setting it adrift down the river, and he did so.
+After living in the palace for a while, one night the chief queen dreamed of being the chief queen for two kings.
+She told the Bodhisatta about it, and he summoned his dream interpreters.
+The king’s jealous other queens bribed the interpreters, so they lied, telling the Bodhisatta the dream foretold she would bring a hostile king to fight him, and he would die.
+The interpreters told him he could save his life by putting her on a boat and setting it adrift down the river, and he did so.

-As she floated downstream between two kingdoms, the banished queen passed another king who seized her ship to take its cargo.
+As she floated downstream between two kingdoms, the banished queen passed another king who seized her boat to take its cargo.
 Seeing the deformed woman, he wondered if she was a goblin.
-But when she told her story, he helped her disembark and the moment he took her hand he was inflamed with passion and made her his chief queen.
+But when she told her story, he helped her disembark, and the moment he took her hand, he was inflamed with passion and made her his chief queen.

-Eventually the Bodhisatta wanted his chief queen back and led his army to get her, telling the other king to surrender her or go to war.
+Eventually the Bodhisatta wanted his chief queen back and led his army to go get her, telling the other king to surrender her or go to war.
 Advisors for both kings got the point across that nobody should die for the sake of a woman and convinced the kings to share her, seven days in one kingdom and then seven in the other.
-They each built cities on opposite shores of the river, and when she crossed between them each week she had sex mid-stream with the boatman, a lame, bald old man.
+They each built cities on opposite shores of the river to facilitate the arrangement, and when she crossed between them each week, she had sex mid-stream with the boat pilot, a lame, bald old man.

 - Once when the Bodhisatta was a king, his beloved queen consort took a palace servant as a lover.
-After the Bodhisatta fell asleep, she would climb out the window to meet him; then when she returned to their room she’d wash up and go back to bed.
-One night the Bodhisatta noticed her body was cold under the covers and he got suspicious.
+After the Bodhisatta fell asleep, she would climb out the window to meet him; then when she returned, she’d wash up and go back to bed.
+One night the Bodhisatta noticed her body was cold under the covers, and he got suspicious.
 The next night he pretended to fall asleep, followed her when she left, and saw her getting intimate with the servant.

-The next day the Bodhisatta summoned the queen and exposed her affair in front of his advisors.
-Though her offence deserved death, mutilation, or imprisonment, because all women are sinners the Bodhisatta just stripped her of her high rank and chose another chief queen.
+The next day, the Bodhisatta summoned the queen and exposed her affair in front of his advisors.
+Though her offense deserved death, mutilation, or imprisonment, because all women are sinners the Bodhisatta just stripped her of her high rank and chose another chief queen.

 His past-life stories complete, the Bodhisatta spoke more about womenkind’s wickedness.
-They are as vicious as a black snake, he said, and as ravenous as fire.
+They are as vicious as black snakes, he said, and as ravenous as fire.
 They are fickle, ungrateful, and treacherous creatures who care not for duty’s call and are numb to affection.
 They ignore what is right, obeying only their heart’s desires.
-They are unreliable with minds like shifty monkeys and always leave you behind in times of trouble.
+They are unreliable, with minds like shifty monkeys, and they always leave you behind in times of trouble.
 You have as much chance of catching the wind in a net as getting a woman to obey you.
 His tirade complete, there was applause and shouts of “Bravo, well said!”

-When the vulture king had finished his speech, a renown ascetic added that women’s ways are as perplexing as fish in the sea, annoying as thorns, and as dangerous as blazing fires.
+When the vulture king had finished his speech, a renowned ascetic added that women’s ways are as perplexing as fish in the sea, annoying as thorns, and dangerous as blazing fires.
 Even the holiest men fail when tempted by their seduction.